codemonkeybr/CanadaSurvey2014/README.md

-this work has been abandoned
+this project has been abandoned